OSTEOPATHIC BOARD CERTIFICATION

 At the time of application, you must submit the following to the AOBOS:

-• Please read the pre-populated residency information.
-If there are corrections needed, use the checkbox to indicate them.
+Review the pre-populated residency information.
+If corrections are needed, use the checkbox to indicate them.
 The AOA GME Department will verify the changes with your program and make the corrections.
-The changes will not be immediately recorded on the PDF copy of your application that is emailed to you
+Updates will not be immediately recorded on the PDF copy of your application that is emailed to you.

 Exam Fees